brunoton/return-to-consciousness/from-did-to-oneness.md

 The claim here is not that ordinary consciousness is pathological in the way DID is pathological.
 The ego is functional, adaptive, and in most cases stable.
 But functionally, it operates through the same mechanism that produces DID: the partitioning of experiential fields and the bounding of identity.

 Ordinary waking consciousness is already a bounded alter.
 It feels normal only because it is universal.

+### Buddhist Psychology as Independent Convergence

+The analysis above—that ordinary ego operates through dissociative mechanisms—finds independent confirmation in contemplative traditions, most notably Buddhist psychology.
+Without assuming any metaphysical framework, Buddhist phenomenology describes the construction of a separate self (*ahaṃkāra* in Sanskrit, often translated as "I-making" or "ego-making") as a cognitive process that both narrows perception and generates suffering.

+This convergence is significant precisely because it arrives from a different methodological direction.
+Where psychiatry observes dissociation clinically and Western psychology studies it experimentally, Buddhist psychology maps it phenomenologically through systematic first-person investigation sustained over millennia.
+The independent convergence on similar structural claims—that selfhood is constructed rather than discovered, that it operates through selective identification and exclusion, that it creates a sense of separation from experience itself—strengthens the case that these observations reflect something about consciousness rather than cultural projection.

+Buddhist analysis identifies several mechanisms strikingly parallel to those described above. *Attachment* (*upādāna*) corresponds to selective identification: the claiming of certain experiences as "mine." *Aversion* (*dveṣa*) corresponds to dissociative exclusion: the rejection of experiences inconsistent with self-image. *Ignorance* (*avidyā*) is not mere lack of information but active misperception—specifically, the reification of boundaries that are actually fluid and constructed.
+The ego, on this view, is not a metaphysical illusion but a *functional distortion*: a habitual contraction of awareness that mistakes a partial view for the totality.

+What makes this framework particularly valuable for the present argument is its claim about the relationship between ego-dissolution and psychological health.
+In Buddhist psychology, insight (*prajñā*) and compassion (*karuṇā*) arise together not because values are imposed from outside, but because cognitive distortion is removed.
+When the dissociative boundary softens—when the constructed separation between self and other becomes less rigid—the result is not moral instruction but direct recognition: what harms others harms the whole of which one is part.
+Compassion is the natural affective response to reduced dissociation, just as isolation and defensiveness are natural responses to egoic contraction.

+This psychological claim is testable and increasingly tested.
+Contemplative neuroscience shows that practices aimed at reducing ego-identification correlate with increased empathy, prosocial behavior, and psychological well-being.
+Long-term meditators demonstrate altered default mode network activity—the neural correlate of self-referential processing—in precisely the ways predicted by the claim that ego is a maintained construction rather than a neural given.
+These are not metaphysical findings; they are empirical observations about what happens when dissociative structures relax.

+For present purposes, Buddhist psychology serves not as a truth-claim about ultimate reality but as a descriptive framework independently converging with psychiatry, phenomenology, and the continuum model developed here.
+It provides additional evidence that ordinary ego is indeed a form of dissociation, that this dissociation can be reduced through systematic practice, and that reduction in dissociation correlates with integration rather than fragmentation.
+The metaphysics can remain bracketed; the phenomenology stands.

 ---